richard65838/AI4Devs-intro/reverse-string/reversestring-EPH/prompts.md

 And add all the necessary JavaScript code to the “script.js” file.

 I would also like you to use a nice and friendly interface, using a CSS library like Tailwindcss.

+---

+Ok, thank you, looks nice.
+Now, to make it more interesting I want it to allow to reverse the text only when at least 3 characters have been entered.
+If there are not yet 3 characters entered and the user press the button, it should display in the interface a text warning to the user.